 Harrisburg Traffic Violations Lawyers

-While most traffic violations will not result in jail time or criminal penalties, they can become worse over time.
+While most traffic violations in PA will not result in jail time or criminal penalties, they can become worse over time.
 In Pennsylvania, receiving a traffic violation will add points to your driving record, and with enough points, your license can be suspended and you can receive a fine.